-The figure strongly supports the predictions of the theory.
-On average, exposed insurance groups strongly reduced their issuance of ordinary life insurance coverage over the sample period from a peak of \$32 billion in 2008 to a trough of \$18 billion in 2023.
-Notably, the decline begins after the financial crisis and accelerates after the drop in yields in 2011.
-At the same time, we see that non-exposed groups began to increase their issuance after 2011: average issuance nearly doubles between 2011 and 2023.
+The figure strongly confirms the predictions of the theory.
+On average, exposed insurance groups reduced their relative issuance of ordinary life insurance coverage over the sample period.
+Notably, the decline begins after the financial crisis and accelerates after the drop in yields and the widening of duration gaps in 2011.
+At the same time, we see that non-exposed groups began to increase their relative issuance after 2011.
 This is consistent with non-exposed groups capturing demand that was previously allocated to exposed groups.